-Turn off electronic devices when not in use and keep them plugged into a power strip or smart strip to reduce vampire energy draw.
+Turn off electronic devices when not in use and keep them plugged into a power strip to reduce vampire energy draw.

 Be a power saver

-Update your desktops/laptop’s power management settings to save energy and last longer before their next charge.
+Update your desktops/laptop’s power management settings to save energy and stay charged longer.

 Wash cold and air dry

 - Washing clothes in cold water conserves energy and detergents are equally effective in cold or warm water.